Super Friends: Wizard magazine

 Issue #77 of Wizard magazine parodied the Super Friends; the JLA was sent through a dimensional rift and met some of the Super Friends.
-After Martian Manhunter used his Martian vision to melt the villain and his machine (much to Green Lantern's dismay: "You have to trick him into leaving, or shutting off his machine, NOT direct physical violence!"), the Super Friends decided to send the Justice Leaguers back to their own dimension.
-As a jest, the magazine also ran an April Fool's promotion for a Wonder Twins special by painter Alex Ross.
-The book, entitled Wonder Twins: Form of Water, was to be one of Alex Ross' oversized books chronicling the Justice League.
-The plot would see Zan and Jayna using their powers to help the Earth's famine- and drought-stricken nations after their monkey, Gleek, contracted super-rabies from severe dehydration.
+After Martian Manhunter used his Martian vision to melt the villain and his machine, the Super Friends decided to send the Justice Leaguers back to their own dimension.
+As a jest, the magazine also ran an April Fool's promotion for a Wonder Twins special by Alex Ross.
+The book, entitled Wonder Twins: Form of Water, was to be one of Ross' oversized books chronicling the Justice League.
+The plot would see Zan and Jayna using their powers for charity efforts after Gleek contracts rabies from severe dehydration.

 Superman and Batman: World's Funnest

 In the Elseworlds one-shot Superman and Batman: World's Funnest, Bat-Mite and Mr. Mxyzptlk travel to different worlds within the DC Universe.
 On one of them, they encounter the Super Friends.